 The Medical Center's policy is to write-off patient receivables which are identified as uncollectible.
-Patient accounts receivable are reduced by allowance for uncollectible accounts to reserve for accounts which are expected to become uncollectible in future years.
-In evaluating the collectability of accounts receivable, the Medical Center utilizes historical collections and age of accounts.
+Patient accounts receivable are reduced by an allowance for uncollectible accounts to reserve for accounts which are expected to become uncollectible in future years.
+In evaluating the collectability of accounts receivable, the Medical Center utilizes a methodology that considers payor experience by age category.